Blog

 How to Deal with Emotional Dysregulation

-All kids experience emotional upset but some children are more prone to episodes of emotional or behavioral dysregulation.
-When children or teens are more sensitive that often equates to more stress for parent and child.
+All kids experience emotional ups and downs, but some are more prone to episodes of emotional dysregulation.
+For sensitive children and teens, emotions can feel overwhelming, creating extra stress for both them and their parents.
 Emotional dysregulation describes emotional responses that are poorly regulated and do not fall within traditional criteria for emotional reactions.
 Mood swings, marked mood fluctuations, and

 Read More »